-Constant Contact, on the other hand, isn’t as popular, on major reason is cause they don’t spend as much on advertising as MailChimp does and also the fact that they have no “free” plan.
+TLDR; MailChimp is one of the most popular email marketing tools out there!
+Constant Contact, on the other hand, isn’t as popular, the major reason is cause they don’t spend as much on advertising as MailChimp does and also the fact that they have no “free” plan.

 Constant Contact vs MailChimp